 It is not unusual for employees and employers to enter an agreement which forms the basis of the employment relationship.
 This could be the key element of a prospective unfair dismissal claim.
 An agreement can include terms about the termination of employment process and impose extra obligations on the employer.
 It is always advised to consider your workplace agreement when making an unfair dismissal claim and the unfair dismissal lawyers at Owen Hodge Lawyers can give you individual advice on your application and assist you throughout the process to ensure its’ success.
 It is important to look at your employment agreement first!

 You need to act fast as the legislation specifies that applications need to be commenced by 14 days after the unfair dismissal occurs.
 Owen Hodge Lawyers are able to assist you with your application and ensure your application holds merit when it is considered by Fair Work Australia.
 We urge you to call us now!

 Owen Hodge Lawyers are the law firm of choice for employers and employees alike when it comes to unfair dismissal.
-We have a team of lawyers who practice in nothing else but unfair dismissal and can guide you through the process.
+We have a team of unfair dismissal lawyers in Sydney who practice in nothing else but unfair dismissal and can guide you through the process.
 If you have any questions, please contact Owen Hodge Lawyers on 9570 7844.